How does this medication work? What will it do for me?

 - new lesions on skin

-- redness and swelling of fingers, palms, soles of feet
+- redness and swelling or peeling of fingers, palms, soles of feet

 - signs of kidney problems (e.g., increased urination at night, decreased urine production, blood in the urine)

-- signs and symptoms of changes in heart rhythm including feeling dizzy or faint, seizures, palpitations, feeling a rapid, pounding or irregular heart beat
+- signs and symptoms of changes in heart rhythm including feeling dizzy or faint, seizures, palpitations, or a rapid, pounding, or irregular heartbeat

 - symptoms of high blood sugar (e.g., frequent urination, increased thirst, excessive eating, unexplained weight loss, poor wound healing, infections, fruity breath odour)

-- vision changes (e.g., redness, blurred vision, eye pain, pain or irritation by light)
+- vision changes (e.g., redness, swelling, blurred vision, eye pain, pain or irritation by light)

 - wart-like growths